syncfusion-content/maui-docs/MAUI/Segmented-Control/layout.md

 ## Change the Segment Width

 ### Change the Segment Width for Segmented Control
-You can use `SegmentWidth` property of `SfSegmentedControl`, to customize the segment width of the segmented control.
+Use the `SegmentWidth` property of `SfSegmentedControl` to customize the segment width of the segmented control.

 {% tabs %}
 {% highlight XAML %}